Tessmannia

 Tessmannia is a genus of flowering plants in the family Fabaceae.

-It is native to Tropical Africa, and is found in the countries of Angola, Cameroon, the Central African Republic, Congo, Gabon, Ivory Coast, Liberia, Sierra Leone, Tanzania, Zambia, Zaïre and Zimbabwe.
+Most species are native to Tropical Africa, and are found in the countries of Angola, Cameroon, the Central African Republic, Congo, Gabon, Ivory Coast, Liberia, Sierra Leone, Tanzania, Zambia, Zaïre and Zimbabwe.
+Tessmannia princeps is native to Tanzania.

 The genus name of Tessmannia is in honour of Günther Tessmann (1884–1969), a German-Brazilian ethnologist and botanist.
 He was also an African explorer and plant collector, who later settled in Brazil.
 It was first described and published in Bot.
 Jahrb.
 Syst.
 Vol.45 on page 295 in 1910.

 Known species

 As accepted by the Plants of the World Online as of February 2021: